 - Have enough settlement money to support yourself and your family.

-There are also various provincial entrepreneur programs that offer permanent residency to applicants looking to bring their business to a particular province or territory in Canada.
+Various provincial entrepreneur programs offer permanent residency to applicants looking to bring their business to a particular province or territory in Canada.

 |Number of Family Members||Funds Required (in Canadian dollars)|

-2. Can I go to Canada without a job offer?
+Can I Go to Canada Without a Job Offer?

 Yes you can.
-There are various programs that don’t require a job offer.
-For example, The Express Entry system has 2 programs that will allow you to immigrate to Canada without a job.
-The Federal Skilled Worker Program is one of them and the other is the Federal Skilled Trades Program. (provided you have a certificate of qualification in your trade from a Canadian provincial, territorial or federal authority)
+Various programs don’t require a job offer.
+For example, The Express Entry system has two programs allowing you to immigrate to Canada without a job.
+The Federal Skilled Worker Program is one of them, and the other is the Federal Skilled Trades Program. (provided you have a certificate of qualification in your trade from a Canadian provincial, territorial, or federal authority).

 This depends on the immigration or visa program you are applying for.
-Although only one Express Entry programs has education requirements, having post secondary education qualification can increase your Comprehensive Ranking System (CRS) score and therefore increase your chances of success.
-Below is a comparison of the Express Entry Programs qualification requirements.
+Although only one Express Entry program has education requirements, having a post-secondary education qualification can increase your Comprehensive Ranking System (CRS) score and therefore increase your chances of success.